ncatlab/nlab-content/pages/8/7/0/8/18078/content.md

 * additive negation of elements of $\mathbb{R}^n$, $- : \mathbb{R}^n \rightarrow \mathbb{R}^n$

 and the theorem that the composition of continuously differentiable functions $f_1 : \mathbb{R}^{n_1} \rightarrow \mathbb{R}^{n_2}$ and $f_2 : \mathbb{R}^{n_2} \rightarrow \mathbb{R}^{n_3}$ that $f_2 \circ f_1 : \mathbb{R}^{n_1} \rightarrow \mathbb{R}^{n_3}$ is continuously differentiable.

+These operators form part of a proof in which

+* the existence and uniqueness of pre-images of elements is related to the existence and uniqueness of fixed points of the associated operator

+* the existence and uniqueness of fixed points of each associated operator are controlled by its contractive properties

+The following spells out these properties:

 \begin{lemma} (fixed points of the Newton approximator are preimages of $y$ under $f$) fix $n \in \mathbb{N}$ and let $f : \mathbb{R}^n \rightarrow \mathbb{R}^n$ be a continuously differentiable function.
 Suppose that the Jacobian derivative $Df(x_0)$ of $f$ at some fixed $x_0 \in \mathbb{R}^n$ is invertible.
 For each $x \in \mathbb{R}^n$, the following are equivalent: